OwenCochell/cursepy/docs/source/advn/hand.rst

             print("Handler is stopped!")

-WHen this handler is loaded, then 'Handler is started!' is printed to the terminal.
+When this handler is loaded, then 'Handler is started!' is printed to the terminal.
 When the handler is unloaded, then 'Handler is stopped' is printed to the terminal.